typed-ember/glint/ts-plugin-test-package/README.md

+## ts-plugin-test-package

-A convenient test folders for trying out the TS Plugin.
-This folder is intended to be more isolated from the other packages in the glint repo and is intentionally not included as a yarn workspace because:
+- A convenient test folders for trying out the TS Plugin
+- intentionally not included as a yarn workspace
+  - because yarn hoists dependencies to root and we need the ts plugin to be in this folder's `node_modules`

 - VSCode needs `typescript` to not be hoisted out of the this directory's `node_modules`
 - TS Plugin might also have similar constraints, not sure